 |Keyword Phrase||Content on First Page||# of Pages with Keyword Phrases|

-From the results of competitive analysis, we can determine a range of content that we should be aiming to meet.
+From the results of our competitive analysis, we can determine a range of content that we should be aiming to meet.
 Use the lowest content measurement among the top 10 as a milestone.
-If you start by budgeting for the lowest denominator you can make it your goal to aim higher over time.
-It is much more important to get in the game, rather than becoming overwhelmed by the seemingly impossible task of immediately being the best.
+If you start by budgeting for the lowest denominator, you can make it your goal to aim higher over time.
+It is much more important to get in the game than become overwhelmed by the seemingly impossible task of immediately being the best.

 Content Building Strategies